Itonkic/STM32-Weather-station/README.md

 #Integrate buttons that dispay specific sensor data on screen
 #Make PCB and case

-Pivoted to esp8266 (one local sensor did not had library)
+Pivoted to esp8266 (one sensor sourced locally is not compatible with STM board i had arround)